 (B) An attorney admitted to practice before this Court shall, before appearing or participating in a matter in the Court after being subjected to an order of discipline that has not previously been reported to the Court, immediately inform the Clerk of the order of discipline.
-(C) An attorney knowingly violating this provision may be charged with criminal contempt. (n) Resignation in other jurisdictions (i) If an attorney resigns from the bar of another court of the United States while an investigation into allegations of misconduct is pending: (A) the attorney shall immediately and automatically be disbarred from this Court; and (B) the attorney shall promptly inform the Clerk of the resignation.
-An attorney knowingly violating this notification provision may be charged with criminal contempt. (ii) On receipt of written notice that an attorney has resigned from the bar of another court of the United States or the bar of a state while an investigation into allegations of misconduct was pending, the Chief Judge shall enter an order disbarring the attorney, effective as of the date of resignation in the other jurisdiction. (iii) An attorney disbarred under this subsection may apply to the Chief Judge for modification or vacation of the disbarment pursuant to LCivR 83.1(m)(ii). (iv) An attorney disbarred under this subsection may be reinstated if the attorney is readmitted in the jurisdiction from which the attorney resigned and there has been a final disposition of the investigation into allegations of misconduct without an order of discipline.
-(0) Service of papers - Service of papers on an attorney under this Rule may be by mail to the address of the attorney shown on the Court's roll of attorneys or the address in the most recent paper the attorney filed in a proceeding in this Court. (p) Duties of the Clerk (i) On being informed that an attorney admitted to practice before this Court has been convicted of a crime, the Clerk shall determine whether the Court in which the conviction occurred sent a certificate of the conviction to this Court.
-If not, the Clerk shall promptly obtain a certificate and file it with the Court. (ii) On being informed that another court or a state has entered an order of discipline against an attorney admitted to practice before this Court, the Clerk shall determine whether a certified copy of the order has been filed with this Court.
-If not, the Clerk shall promptly obtain a certified copy of the order and file it with the Court.
+(C) An attorney knowingly violating this provision may be charged with criminal contempt. (n) Resignation in other jurisdictions attorney resigns from the bar of another court of the United States while vestigation into allegations of misconduct is pending: (A) the attorney shall immediately and automatically be disbarred from this Court; and (B) the attorney shall promptly inform the Clerk of the resignation.
+An attorney knowingly violating this notification provision may be charged with criminal contempt. anotl into a orde i eceipt of written notice that an attorney has resigned from the bar of her court of the United States or the bar of a state while an investigation allegations of misconduct was pending, the Chief Judge shall enter an disbarring the attorney, effective as of the date of resignation in the jurisdiction. torney disbarred under this subsection may apply to the Chief Judge for fication or vacation of the disbarment pursuant to LCivR 83.1(m)(ii). is rea has b torney disbarred under this subsection may be reinstated if the attorney admitted in the jurisdiction from which the attorney resigned and there seen a final disposition of the investigation into allegations of misconduct out an order of discipline.
+(0) to the addre apers - Service of papers on an attorney under this Rule may be by mailes of the attorney shown on the Court's roll of attorneys or the address recent paper the attorney filed in a proceeding in this Court. (p) Duties of the e Clerk been whicl eing informed that an attorney admitted to practice before this Court has convicted of a crime, the Clerk shall determine whether the Court in the conviction occurred sent a certificate of the conviction to this Court, the Clerk shall promptly obtain a certificate and file it with the Court. • • eing informed that another court or a state has entered an order of pline against an attorney admitted to practice before this Court, the Clerk

-- (iii) When this Court convicts an attorney of a crime or enters an order of discipline against an attorney, the Clerk shall promptly notify the National Discipline Data Bank operated by the American Bar Association and any other authority that licensed or authorized the attorney to practice. - (q) Other authority Nothing in this Rule abridges the Court's power to control proceedings before it, including the power to initiate proceedings for contempt under Fed.
-R. Crim.
-P. 42 or sanction or disqualify an attorney in a particular case. - 83.2 Bankruptcy [Repealed] - (a) Referral of cases under Title 11 to bankruptcy judges Pursuant to the powers granted by 28 U.S.C. § 157(a) any or all cases under Title 11 and any or all proceedings arising under Title 11 or arising in or related to a case under Title 11 previously filed or hereafter filed shall be referred to the bankruptcy judges of this district. - (b) Bankruptcy court jurisdiction in core and noncore related proceedings The bankruptcy judge shall determine whether proceedings are core, or noncore related, and shall enter appropriate orders and judgments subject to those appeal rights afforded by 28 U.S.C. § 158 and Fed.
-R. Bankr.
-P. 8001-8009.
-In those noncore related proceedings in which the parties timely object to the entry of a final judgment or order by the bankruptcy judge, the bankruptcy court shall file and serve proposed findings of fact and conclusions of law on all dispositive matters.
-Objections shall be filed in accordance with Fed.
-R. Bankr.
-P. 9033.
-Upon submission by the bankruptcy court clerk to the district court clerk of the proposed findings of fact and conclusions timely filed thereto, the matter will be randomly assigned to a district judge who will conduct all further proceedings and enter a dispositive order. - (c) Jury trials Pursuant to 28 U.S.C. §§ 157(e) and 1411(e), the bankruptcy judges in this district are specially designated to conduct jury trials with the express consent of all parties, if the right to jury trial applies in any proceeding that may be heard by a bankruptcy judge.
+- (c) Jury trials Pursuant to 28 U.S.C. §§ 157(e) and 1411(e), the bankruptcy judges in this district are specially designated to conduct jury trials with the express consent of all parties, if the right to jury trial applies in any proceeding that may be heard by a bankruptcy judge.
 All bankruptcy judges shall adhere to the Jury Selection and Service Act, 18 U.S.C. §§ 1861-1878, and this Court's jury selection plan.
 Upon request, the district court clerk shall supply a sufficient number of jurors for jury trials in the bankruptcy court.
 Procedure in jury cases, including time and form of jury demand, waiver, advisory juries and trial by consent shall be governed by local rule of the bankruptcy court. - (d) Local bankruptcy rules Pursuant to Rule 83 of the Federal Rules of Civil Procedure and the rules governing bankruptcy practice, a majority of the bankruptcy judges of this district are authorized to make rules of practice and procedure consistent with the Bankruptcy Rules.